Field note · long read

 Climate shocks meet daily life

-Cyclones, droughts and floods are not abstract “future risk” on the coasts and highlands — they are insurance, harvests, school weeks, roofs and migration decisions.
-A conservation story that ignores that rhythm will always bounce off the ground.
+Cyclones, droughts, and floods are not abstract 'future risks'—they are the direct destroyers of harvests, school weeks, and family safety.
+A conservation story that ignores these human rhythms will always fail to take root.

 03